 Working under the newly-formed Volunteer Department, spcaLA began the Animal Assisted Therapy program in 1986, with the goal of promoting the human-animal bond, and enriching the physical and psychological well-being of people confined to hospitals and other institutions.

 After the Southland was devastated by the LA riots of 1992 and the Northridge earthquake of 1995, spcaLA formed the Disaster Animal Response Team (DART)™.
 DART™ is a mobile command post which helps provide front-line medical care and temporary shelter for animals in disasters.
 The team handles all kinds of disaster situations—from California wildfires (like the 2007 San Diego and Malibu fires) to national disasters like Hurricanes Katrina and Rita.

 Focused on preventing violence from the very beginning, spcaLA created the international violence-prevention program, Teaching Love and Compassion (TLC)™ in 1994.
 The curriculum of TLC™ focuses on anger management and the mastering of violence prevention tools.
-It is designed to assist at-risk adolescents in an effort to end the cycle of violence.
+It is designed to assist adolescents from at-risk communities in an effort to end the cycle of violence.

 In 1997, spcaLA decided a dedicated corps of individuals could do more than feed, walk and offer companionship to animals, and the Helping Enhance Animals’ Lives (HEAL)™ program was formed.
 Through HEAL™, the spcaLA Animal Behavior and Training Department works with shelter staff and volunteers, enabling them to teach shelter pets basic obedience and manners, in addition to other enrichment activities.